MayankBambal/dl_50/README.md

 - Inspired by the structure of top deep learning repositories
 - Built for learners who want to master deep learning step by step

-## 📊 Progress Tracking
+## 📊 Progress Tracking: Finish by December 31st, 2025

-Keep track of your progress by checking off completed days:
+Keep track of your progress by checking off completed days.
+Remember: **The course finishes on December 31st, 2025.
+Let's finish this year's resolution!**

 - [ ] Week 1 (Days 1-7)
 - [ ] Week 2 (Days 8-14)